‘Vanderpump Rules’: Lala Kent And Randall Emmett Are Renovating Their Los Angeles Home Ahead Of 2020 Wedding

 Luckily, despite the challenges of their home project, Kent and Emmett are completely “in sync” when it comes to what they want their home to become.

-While Emmett has not yet been featured on Vanderpump Rules, Lisa Vanderpump said earlier this year during an interview with The Daily Dish that she would like to see him eventually join the cast, especially now that Kent has confirmed his identity and become more open with their romance on social media.
+While Emmett has not yet been featured on Vanderpump Rules, Lisa Vanderpump said earlier this year during an interview with The Daily Dish, per BravoTV, that she would like to see him eventually join the cast, especially now that Kent has confirmed his identity and become more open with their romance on social media.

 “I’m actually pleased now that she can be more open about who she’s dating ’cause I think on a reality show if you’re shut down, it starts to kind of really provoke a lot of questions,” Vanderpump explained.
 “I think he should actually be present in her life on the show because I think he’s an integral part of her life.
 So I think that’s something she should deal with at some point.”